 - Listen to what they have to say – no need to explain further.

-- Choose what kind of streamer you want to be – here I’m referring to the options of streaming one type of content only or you want to go into different topics.
+- Choose what kind of streamer you want to be – plan if you want to stream one type of content only or you want to go into different topics.
 Let the audience know this ahead and stick to your choices.

-- Be consistent – this means that you need to stick to your streaming choices and that on the other hand, you need to have streaming consistency.
-If you say you will follow-up on the same topic in the stream, make sure to really do it exactly when you said it.
+- Be consistent – stick to your streaming choices while having streaming consistency.
+If you say you will follow-up on the same topic in the stream, make sure to really do it.

 - Go easy – your first streams should be as simple and easy as possible.
 Go with something more demanding once you have acquired the skills.
 The audience does not want to come to your first stream to watch you struggle with gaming and chatting at the same time.